molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 Filling out forms is a common task in tests, so it makes sense to extract the code and put it into a helper.

-The helper function takes a test id and a string value.
-It finds the corresponding element, sets the `value` and dispatches an `input` event.
+The helper function `setFieldValue` takes a test id and a string value.
+It finds the corresponding element using `findEl`.
+Then it calls another helper, `enterText`, that sets the `value` and dispatches an `input` event.

 ```typescript
 export function setFieldValue<T>(